 - Pick the Wrike project you want to connect to Unito.

 - Repeat steps 3 and 4 to connect Excel with Unito.

 - Click Confirm.

 Flow direction determines how new tasks or rows are created by Unito.
 So with a two-way sync at this stage, adding new rows to Excel will create a matching item in Wrike, and vice versa.
-Since we’re building a report in a spreadsheet, we’ll choose a one-way sync from Wrike to Excel.
+Since we’re building a report in a spreadsheet, we’ll choose a one-way flow direction from Wrike to Excel.